ropensci/roweb3/content/blog/2022-09-08-contributing/index.md

 * [Help Wanted](/help-wanted/): if you are ready to contribute, here is a list of issues where your expertise is needed (we have issues for different levels of expertise).

-* [Talks and Publications](/talks-papers/): talks by the rOpenSci team or community members representing us, in English, French, or Spanish.

 * [Blog](/blog/): articles written by our community.
 Our [guide explains how to contribute a blog post](https://blogguide.ropensci.org/).